 Senior Analyst, Asia Financials, Bloomberg Intelligence

-Chief International Correspondent, Bloomberg Television
+Chief International Correspondent for Southeast Asia, Bloomberg Television

 End of Summit